-Criteria and Instructions for being a STARR Tutor
+Criteria and Instructions for being a STTAR Tutor

 Starting the process:

 As you tutor....

 Every time you meet with your tutee, you need to record the time spent and the general idea of the work that was done on the Timelog form.
-Your tutee also needs to sign his initials in the correct column on the Timelog each time you meet, to verify the time spent tutoring.
-This form is crucial to fill out each time, so we can have an accurate picture of how much work has been done.
+Your tutee also needs to sign his initials in the correct column on the Timelog form each time you meet, to verify the time spent tutoring.
+This form is crucial to fill out each time, so I can have an accurate picture of how much work has been done.
 PLEASE do not wait until the semester break to fill out this info.
 It needs to be done as you go along.
 You also need to fill out a new Timelog form for each different person you tutor.
 Make sure you have the required signatures at the top of the form.

 I have finished tutoring this person.
 Now what?

 What if I need to get in contact with my tutee’s teacher?

 Great!
 Remember, you must meet with the teacher at least twice (once at beginning and then at the end of each semester).
-We strongly encourage that you meet with the teacher if you are having problems helping the tutee or need some more assistance.
+I strongly encourage that you meet with the teacher if you are having problems helping the tutee or need some more assistance.
 The best time to see a teacher is during tutorial time.
-Remember that the teacher must sign in the appropriate space on your Timelog at the beginning and the end of each semester and include his or her comments.
+Remember that the teacher must sign in the appropriate space on your Timelog form at the beginning and the end of each semester and include his or her comments.

 At the end of each semester:

-If you want to apply the Board of Trustees Community Service Award or get your ASB Activity point sheet signed during senior year, your Timelog needed to turn in and shows at least 12 hours of tutoring at the end of each semester.
-We will send you an email with the due date.
-This way, we can check on your progress and determine how well the program is working.
+If you want to apply the Board of Trustees Community Service Award during Senior year or get your ASB Activity point sheet signed, your Timelog form needs to turn in and shows at least 12 hours of tutoring at the end of the semester.
+I will send you an email with the due date.
+This way, I can check on your progress and determine how well the program is working.